Convergence of spectral discretization for the flow of diffeomorphisms: Refined and new regularity estimates

 For $k>m+\frac d2$ it was already shown in \cite[Thm.\,4.1]{MiPr10} by direct estimates that the solution to the geodesic ODE \eqref{eqn:EPDiff} stays in $H^{k-m}(\T^d;\R^d)$ if $\rho_0$ is. \end{remark}

 \begin{remark}[Weak metrics] \Cref{thm:regularityPreservationLDDMM,rem:higherRegularity} solve a conjecture of \cite{MiPr10}: The article considers right-invariant Sobolev metrics \eqref{eqn:metric} of order $m$ on $\DiffSobId^{m+k}$ with $k>0$.
 Those are known as weak Riemannian metrics since they generate a topology on the tangent spaces $T_\phi\DiffSobId^{m+k}=H^{m+k}(\T^d;\R^d)$ with respect to which the tangent space is not complete.
 As a consequence, the resulting Riemannian manifold is not metrically complete, but nevertheless the geodesic equation and the Riemannian exponential map may still be well-defined.
-Indeed, \cite[Thm.\,4.1]{MiPr10} shows that for a smooth metric and $k>m+\frac d2$ the Riemannian exponential $\exp_\phi^{m,k}:T_\phi\DiffSobId^{m+k}\to\DiffSobId^{m+k}$ is a local diffeomorphism, and this is conjectured to be true for any $k\geq0$. \Cref{thm:regularityPreservationLDDMM,rem:higherRegularity} confirm this conjecture: Indeed, they show that the restriction of $\exp_\phi^{m,0}$ from $T_\phi\DiffSobId^m$ to $T_\phi\DiffSobId^{m+k}$ has range in $\DiffSobId^{m+k}$ (recall that by \cite{BrVi17} the flow of a $H^{m+k}$-regular velocity lies in $\DiffSobId^{m+k}$), thus $\exp_\phi^{m,k}$ is nothing else but this restriction and therefore well-defined.
+Indeed, \cite[Thm.\,4.1]{MiPr10} shows that for a smooth metric and $k>m+\frac d2$ the Riemannian exponential $\exp_\phi^{m,k}:T_\phi\DiffSobId^{m+k}\to\DiffSobId^{m+k}$ is a local diffeomorphism\footnote{In fact, the proof of the diffeomorphism property in \cite[Thm.\,4.1]{MiPr10} does not require smoothness of the metric, but just solvability of the geodesic ODE and differentiable dependence of its solution on the initial data, which holds as soon as the metric is three times differentiable.}, and this is conjectured to be true for any $k\geq0$. \Cref{thm:regularityPreservationLDDMM,rem:higherRegularity} confirm this conjecture: Indeed, they show that the restriction of $\exp_\phi^{m,0}$ from $T_\phi\DiffSobId^m$ to $T_\phi\DiffSobId^{m+k}$ has range in $\DiffSobId^{m+k}$ (recall that by \cite{BrVi17} the flow of a $H^{m+k}$-regular velocity lies in $\DiffSobId^{m+k}$), thus $\exp_\phi^{m,k}$ is nothing else but this restriction and therefore well-defined.
 If the metric \eqref{eqn:metric} is three times differentiable, it is even a local diffeomorphism, which follows from the Inverse Function Theorem (noting that differentiability of the metric on $\DiffSobId^m$ implies differentiability on $\DiffSobId^{m+k}$). \end{remark}

+\begin{remark}[Non-integer exponents] The results of this section, in particular \cref{thm:regularityPreservationLDDMM}, also hold for non-integer $m$ and $k$ since all employed estimates essentially go back to boundedness of composition with and inversion of Sobolev diffeomorphisms, which can e.g.\ be found in \cite[Lemma\,B.5-B.6]{InKaTo13} (on $\R^d$, but the extension to bounded domains or manifolds is discussed there, too).
+Of course, \cref{thm:smoothMetric} could no longer be applied in \cref{thm:regularityPreservationLDDMM} to guarantee twice differentiability of the metric, but would have to be replaced by a version in which $B$ is a bounded operator from the \emph{fractional} Sobolev space $H^m$ to $L^2$ such that $(w,\phi)\mapsto[B(w\circ\phi^{-1}]\circ\phi$ is $l$ times differentiable (which is the only property used in the proof of \cref{thm:smoothMetric}; \cite[Thm.\,1]{GuRaRuWi23}, used in our proof of \cref{thm:regularityPreservationLDDMM}, even just uses differentiability in $\phi$).
+By \cite[Thm.\,4.16 \& Thm.\,5.1]{BaBrCiEsKo20} this is for instance satisfied for any $B\in\mathrm{OPS}_{1,0}^{m}$.